A Generalized Kernel Approach to Structured Output Learning: Related Work

 \subsection{KDE}

-The main goal of our operator-valued KDE is to generalize KDE by taking into account output and input-output correlations.
-Existing KDE formulations try to address these issues either by performing a kernel PCA to decorrelate the outputs~\citep{Weston-KDE-2003}, or by incorporating some form of prior knowledge in the regression step using regularization~\citep{Cortes-KDE-2007}.
-Our KDE formulation using (conditional) covariance-based operator-valued kernel is a more natural way to take into account these dependencies, since it does not require any particular form of the regression model.
-Moreover, compared to kernel PCA, it does not need a dimension reduction step which may imply a loss of information when the spectrum of the output kernel matrix does not decrease rapidly, and assumes that the dimensionality of the low-dimensional subspace (the number of principal components) is known and fixed in advance.
-Also, it should be noted that the conditional covariance-based operator-valued kernel formulation, contrary to previous KDE formulations, succeeds to take into account the effect of the explanatory variables (input data).
+The main goal of our operator-valued KDE is to generalize KDE by taking into account input-output and output correlations.
+Existing KDE formulations try to address this issue either by performing a kernel PCA to decorrelate the outputs~\citep{Weston-KDE-2003}, or by incorporating some form of prior knowledge in the regression step using some specific constraints on the regression matrix which performs the mapping between input and output feature spaces~\citep{Cortes-KDE-2007}.
+Compared to kernel PCA~{\bf 1)}~our KDE formulation does not need to have a dimensionality reduction step, which may cause loss of information when the spectrum of the output kernel matrix does not decrease rapidly,~{\bf 2)}~it does not require to assume that the dimensionality of the low-dimensional subspace (the number of principal components) is known and fixed in advance, and more importantly~{\bf 3)}~it succeeds to take into account the effect of the explanatory variables (input data).
+Moreover, in contrast to~\citep{Cortes-KDE-2007}, our approach allows us to deal with infinite-dimensional feature spaces, and encodes prior knowledge on input-output dependencies without requiring any particular form of constraints between input and output mappings.
+Indeed, information about the output space can be taken into account by the output kernel, and then the conditional covariance operator-valued kernel is a natural way to capture this information and also input-output relationships, independently of the dimension of the output feature space.